microcks/microcks.io/content/documentation/using/advanced.md

 > Operation parameters constraints are saved into Microcks database and not replaced by a new importation of your Service or API definition.
 They can be independently set and updated using the [Microcks APIs](../automating/api/).

-## Custom dispacthing rules for mocks
+## Custom dispatching rules for mocks

 Coming soon...